My Great-grandfather Peter Gottfredson

 Peter Gottfredson, my great-grandfather, was a convert to the Mormon church and immigrated from Denmark.
-At the age of ten, while in route from Denmark onboard the John Boyd, he witnessed a brutal murder of a sailor.
+At the age of 11, while in route from Denmark onboard the John Boyd, he witnessed a brutal murder of a sailor.

 Peter and his family arrived in New York in 1857.
 From there they traveled to Illinois where his mother died.
 His father, Jens, took the family to Ohio and left Peter alone to take care of his siblings.
 The children lived in a dug-out shelter for more than a year, while his father found work at a foundry making coal stoves.

 When his father remarried his new wife gave premature birth to a baby girl after over-exerting herself trying to cross the Platt River.
-The baby died shortly thereafter.
+The baby died shortly thereafter and was buried there.